iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/The Catalyst Acceleration Idea Part I.md

 #### **Standardizing the notations**

 In this section, we will first standardize the notations, it helps with summarizing contents from several papers that are talking about the same topic.
-We are focusing first order optimizations with the folloing list of major entities:
+We are focusing first order optimizations with the following list of major entities:

 $$
 \begin{aligned}